 Week 6 we have a GetAway camp for campers entering grades 7, 8, or 9 in the fall.

 We offer one-day camps throughout the year for families and groups.

 During the non-summer season, Camp Thurman’s Challenge Adventure Programs give groups a chance to build teams and relationships.
 Check out the several packages designed to help your group.

-Campers who are placed in a camp with that one month flex are placed on a probationary basis.
+Campers who will reach the required age after the beginning of their camp week will be placed on a probationary basis.
 If their young age proves to be a problem for them or for the other campers in their group, we will ask that you withdraw them with a refund and try again the following year.

 We have programs for children age 4 through age 14.

 Our camp office is located on the campgrounds at 3001 Sarah Dr. in the Pantego/Arlington area.
 In the non-summer season the office is open most days; however, the staff may be involved in various activities.
 Please call before you come to make sure the staff is not out on errands or at a meeting.
 During the summer, it is open every weekday from 8:45 to 5.